TejasYesurkar/Water-Level/README.md

 # Water-Level
-Automatic Motor  On off by Water Level sensor and Controller using Arduino
+Automatic Motor  On off by Water Level sensor and Controller using NodeMCU